igorski/transformant/README.md

 The subsequent Audio Unit component will be located in _./build/VST3/transformant.component_ as well as linked in _~/Library/Audio/Plug-Ins/Components/_

-You can validate the Audio Unit using Apple's _auval_ utility, by running _auval -v aufx dely IGOR_ on the command line.
+You can validate the Audio Unit using Apple's _auval_ utility, by running _auval -v aufx frmt IGOR_ on the command line.
 Note that there is the curious behaviour that you might need to reboot before the plugin shows up, though you can force a flush of the Audio Unit cache at runtime by running _killall -9 AudioComponentRegistrar_.
+If you experience errors testing your plugin, you can look up the [error code](https://www.osstatus.com/).

+NOTE: Updates of the Steinberg SDK have been known to break Audio Unit support.
+You can always try building the plugin as part of the SDK examples (see CMakeLists.txt in audio-unit folder) when building the VST3_SDK as that _might_ work.